adam-zborovszky/AsyncAggregate/README.md

 # AsyncAggregate

-AsyncAggregate provides two classes to decribe complex systems, what can be modeled by a collection of nested objects.
+AsyncAggregate follows the composite pattern.
+It provides two classes to decribe complex systems, what can be modeled by a collection of nested objects.
 These classes aim to define the way, how one root-object can be unfolded to a collection sub-elements recursively.

 The classes inherited from "Component" class (only) are the final atomic builder blocks of these collections.